2020PB/police-brutality/all-locations.md

 ### Los Angeles law enforcement beat protesters with batons | May 30th

-Los Angeles law enforcement beat several protesters with batons.
+A line of Los Angeles law enforcement officers are attempting to get a peaceful crowd to move back, by shoving and using less-than-lethal ammunition (what looks like rubber bullets).
+While this is happening, a group of officers on one side beat several protesters with batons.

-tags: beat, baton
+tags: beat, baton, shoot, rubber-bullets

 id: ca-losangeles-3